 The bottom line

-Choosing a 0 percent intro APR card can be overwhelming, but by taking into consideration the credit scores required for approval, fees associated with the cards, additional card perks and the offer length that best suits your payoff timeline, you can start to narrow down your options.
-Plus, Bankrate’s list of the best 0 percent intro APR credit cards lists out and compares the top picks for 2023, making it even easier to find the best card for you.
+With so many 0 percent intro APR cards to choose from, it may feel overwhelming to narrow down the best for your needs and budget.
+But by taking into consideration the credit scores required for approval, fees associated with the cards, additional card perks and the offer length that best suits your payoff timeline, you can compare cards that fit your circumstances best.
+Start with our best 0 percent intro APR credit cards on the market for 2024 to avoid interest for up to 15 months or longer.

-*The information about the Chase Freedom Flex℠ has been collected independently by Bankrate.com.
-The card details have not been reviewed or approved by the issuer.
+Information about the Chase Freedom Flex℠ has been collected independently by Bankrate.
+Card details have not been reviewed or approved by the issuer.